Brabn/EscapeRoomBriefcase/README.md

-# EscapeRoomSuitcase
+# EscapeRoomBriefcase
-Suitcase with a riddle for escape room
+Briefcase with riddles to use in escape room amusement.